Nooowin/LoL-pro-analysis/README.md

 **Note:** Base model's accuracy was .8403.
 Our final model's accuracy has improved to .8914!

 ### Fairness Analysis
 We will see if our final model is fair for different groups.
-In particular, we will be looking at ADCs with low kills (less than 7) and ADCs with higher kills (7 or more).
+In particular, we will be looking at:
+**Group X:** ADCs with low kills (less than 7)
+**Group Y:** ADCs with higher kills (7 or more)

 We will run a permutation test to see if there is a difference here.
-Our evaluation metric here will be **precision**.
+Our evaluation metric will be **precision**.

 These are our hypotheses below: